practicalli/clojure/alternative-tools/clojure-cli/hotload-libraries-terminal-ui.md

 # Hotload libraries in a terminal REPL UI

-Start a REPL session using the Clojure CLI tools with the hot-load alias, including rebel readline for an enhance REPL UI.
+Start a REPL session using the Clojure CLI tools with the [hotload alias](hotload-libraries.md), including rebel readline for an enhance REPL UI.

 ```bash
 clojure -M:lib/hotload:repl/rebel